 There have been several attempts to define whistleblowing, but certainly there is no generally accepted definition (Questionnaire I/15).
 However, there are some definitions which are widely-used or often quoted.
 One of the first ones in the modern history of whistleblowing was used by a consumer activist called Ralph Nader, who claimed: Whistleblowing is „an act of a man or woman who, believing that the public interest overrides the interest of the organization he serves, blows the whistle that the organization is in corrupt, illegal, fraudulent or harmful activity.”

 Maybe the most often used explanation of whistleblowing was written by Marcia P. Miceli and Janet P. Near in 1982.
-They say, whistleblowing is „the disclosure of organisational member’s (former or current) disclosure of illegal, immoral, or illegitimate practices under the control of their employers to persons or organizations that may be able to effect action.”
+They say whistleblowing is „the disclosure of organizational member’s (former or current) disclosure of illegal, immoral, or illegitimate practices under the control of their employers to persons or organizations that may be able to effect action.”

 Whistleblowing must involve an intentional disclosure of information to which the whistleblower has privileged access.
 In general, employees have such a privileged access.
 They know what is going on at work, and specific jobs entail specific information about what an organization is doing.
-The disclosed information must be about a perceived malpractice in the organisation, or under responsibility of the organisation, and the aim of the disclosure has to be rectification of that malpractice or wrongdoing.
+The disclosed information must be about a perceived malpractice in the organization, or under the responsibility of the organization, and the aim of the disclosure has to be a rectification of that malpractice or wrongdoing.

 Of course not every act involving the disclosure of exclusive, hidden, confidential or secret information may be considered whistleblowing, since it has its unambiguous characteristics and rules: whistleblowers (Questionnaire II/2) reveal information by their own will, selfless (without any personal interest), and/or because of their commitment to public interest and public good.
 Another initial requirement of whistleblowing is that any kind of disclosure has to be made in good faith (Questionnaire II/12).

-This is the main difference between whistleblowers and informants: informants are often involved in some sort of unethical affairs, and use disclosure for clarifying their own role, or reduce their liability.
+This is the main difference between whistleblowers and informants: informants are often involved in some sort of unethical affairs and use disclosure for clarifying their own role or reduce their liability.
 Governments often offer the chance of pardoning the crimes of people who report malpractices which they were involved in.
-Employees with the duty to inform cannot be considered as whistleblowers either since in their case disclosing wrongdoings is not an ethical issue, but an obligation (eg. employees of civil service, accounting, etc.) (Questionnaire I/8).
+Employees with the duty to inform cannot be considered as whistleblowers either since in their case disclosing wrongdoings is not an ethical issue, but an obligation (eg. employees of civil service, accounting, etc.)

 Whistleblowing can easily conflict cultural norms, which make it likely that whistleblowers will encounter hostility and alienation.
-As Terance Miethe explains in his book, Whistleblowing at Work, many people see the whistleblower as a “snitch,” or a “a lowlife who betrays a sacred trust largely for personal gain.”
-It is not easy to give clear facts on people’s attitude towards whistleblowing (Questionnaire I/18-19).
+As Terance Miethe explains in his book, Whistleblowing at Work, many people see the whistleblower as a “snitch,” or an “a lowlife who betrays a sacred trust largely for personal gain.”
+It is not easy to give clear facts on people’s attitude towards whistleblowing

 Whistleblowing can also awake sympathy: whistleblowers such as Frank Serpico and Karen Silkwood are seen as “saviors” who ultimately helped create important changes in organizations.
 This approach to whistleblowers as guardians of public accountability is often taken by consumer advocates such as Ralph Nader.